discordjs/guide/guide/interactions/replying-to-slash-commands.md

 That's all, now you know everything there is to know on how to reply to slash commands!

 ::: tip
-Interaction responses run ontop of webhooks thus they inherit certain aspects from webhook messages:
+Interaction responses run on top of webhooks thus, they inherit certain aspects from webhook messages:
 - they can contain up to 10 message embeds
 - they can use guild emojis globally
 - they can mask links in message content